OmerFarukTekgozoglu/Machine-Learning-Multiple-Linear-Regressin-with-Backward-Elimination/README.md

 5. Run the sections divided by "#%%".

 ## What's the Backward Elimination and Why I need to use this?
-So to say working dozens of independent variables to predict a dependent variable could be unpleasent, unlovable for you.
+So to say working dozens of independent variables to predict a dependent variable could be unpleasent-unlovable for you.
 Actually all of us hate to the choose correct features to the ML algorithm.
-So, Backward Elimination come up with a solution thanks to Statistics.
+So, Backward Elimination comes up with a solution thanks to Statistics.

 In the Statistics there is a huge topics called as P-Value.
 [Detailed](https://www.youtube.com/watch?v=KS6KEWaoOOE)